pleco-rs/Pleco/README.md

 # rusty-chess
-## A Chess Engine Implementation using Rust
+## A Chess Engine Implementated with Rust
+Inspired heavily by stockfish